Over 100 Years of Collective Experience On Your Side.

 - As the buyer, you could also be facing potential loss if the seller still owes a mortgage on the property.
 Mortgages can only be taken out by the seller up to the amount owed on the land contract.
 However, if the seller defaults on the mortgage this could cause problems as the buyer if you do not learn of the issue until the loan is in foreclosure.

-While working as your real estate attorneys we can help you determine if a land contract is the best option for you.
+While working as your land contract attorneys we can help you determine if a land contract is the best option for you.
 We will sit down and go over all the disadvantages and advantages to this option to help you determine the right course of action for your property sale.

 Our experienced legal counsel can help you throughout the process of developing a land contract for the sale of your property.
 Most of the time, land contracts offer great options for buyers and sellers of property where a traditional mortgage is not an option.